 Norma was born and raised in Los Angeles, CA but her parents came to the United States from Mexico over 40 years ago in search of a better life for their family.
 She earned a B.A. in Spanish Literature from the University of California, Irvine and a Masters in Public Administration from CSU Dominguez Hills where her thesis focused on the educational attainment of Latino students at the California State University.
 She is also a UW alum, earning a Masters in Educational Leadership and Policy Studies from the University of Washington (Go Huskies!).
 As a graduate student, she worked with the Office of the Associate Vice-Provost for Faculty Advancement and the Diversity Research Institute, as well as interned with the OMA&D Academic Counseling Services.
 Norma enjoys exploring new restaurants, reading, sunny (& warm) days, hanging out with friends, and traveling.
 She joined the CAMP family in 2012 and is thrilled to continue helping CAMP students not only succeed in their first year, but go on to graduate!

-Catti comes from a migrant farm working background and has six brothers and sisters.
+Catti comes from a farm working background in Eastern Washington and has six brothers and sisters.
 She graduated high school from Prosser High School in 2009 and earned a Bachelor’s of Arts degree in June 2013 from the University of Washington Bothell (UWB).
-She is currently pursuing a M.Ed. from UWB and is expected to graduate Summer of 2015.
-Catti enjoys spending time with her husband and son, she loves exploring the city with them and trying new food.
-Random fact about Catti is she loves watching football but is not a Seahawks fan.
-She cheers for the Dallas Cowboys, so please don’t egg her office.
-Catti is extremely excited to be working with CAMP & OMAD to give back to a community that she comes from and be a support for students during their academic years.
+She recently completed her M.Ed. from UWB this past June.
+She is excited to be done with school (for now) and enjoy more time with her family.
+Catti likes to spending time with her husband, son, and dog, she loves exploring the city with them and trying new food.
+Catti is extremely excited to continue working with CAMP & OMAD to give back to a community that she comes from and be a support for students during their academic years.